aureliomiguel/aureliomiguel/README.md

 <h3 align="center">A front-end dev from Brazil</h3>

 ## 📚 Learning
-- Front-end development with Tailwind and react
+- Front-end development with Tailwind and React
 - Dart and Flutter

 ## 💻 Current project